Cow-Cure/cow-cure/README.md

 # Cow Cure

-Cow Cure is a web-app project developed by Poojya Gupta, Bhavya Parmar and Dikshita Bargoda that helps farmers quickly and accurately identify potential health issues in their cattle, enabling timely and appropriate interventions to ensure their health and productivity
+Cow Cure is a web-app project developed by Poojya Gupta, Bhavya Parmar and Dikshita Bargoda that helps farmers quickly and accurately identify potential health issues in their cattle, enabling timely and appropriate interventions to ensure their health and productivity.

 ## Authors